 “It is essential that each practice is customized to the farm,” he said.

 The plan includes increasing implementation of agricultural best practices and the creation of wetlands, improving wastewater infrastructure, replacing failing home septic systems and preventing lead contamination in high-risk daycare centers and schools.
+It would be wise to get a septic system installation before the Ohio government fully enacts their plan.

 In July, the Ohio General Assembly approved a two-year, $172 million funding package for water quality and infrastructure.